Frequently Asked Questions

 Do I need a solicitor as well as HeirPlan?

-We do not replace legal advice.
-In most cases, we work alongside your solicitor, accountant, and financial adviser so that your will, trusts, and tax planning are all aligned.
+Yes, in most cases.
+We work alongside your solicitor, accountant and financial adviser so that your will, trusts and tax planning are aligned.
+We do not replace legal or regulated financial advice.

 Can you help if I already have a will?

 Yes.
-We regularly review existing wills and estate plans to check whether they still reflect your wishes and are tax-efficient under current rules.
+We regularly review existing wills and estate plans to check whether they still reflect your wishes and remain tax-efficient under current rules.
+The 6 April 2026 changes to Business Relief and Agricultural Relief are a common reason for reviewing older wills.

 Will I still have access to my assets if I put them into a trust?

-It depends on the type of trust.
-Some trusts allow you to retain certain benefits, while others are designed to give up control to achieve tax advantages.
-We’ll explain the differences clearly and help you choose a structure that matches your goals, whether that’s tax efficiency, asset protection, or supporting a vulnerable beneficiary.
+That depends on the type of trust.
+Some trusts allow you to retain specific benefits, while others are designed to relinquish control in return for tax advantages.
+We explain the differences clearly and help you select a structure that matches what you are trying to achieve.

-This is possible in limited circumstances, but it must be handled very carefully.
-If you continue living in the property without paying a market rent, HMRC may treat it as still belonging to your estate, meaning no tax advantage is gained.
-We help you understand the risks, alternatives, and whether this approach is appropriate for your situation.
+This is possible in limited circumstances but needs to be handled carefully.
+If you continue to live in the property without paying a market rent, HMRC may treat it as still forming part of your estate under the gift with reservation of benefit rules, meaning no inheritance tax advantage is gained.
+We help you understand the risks, alternatives and whether the approach fits your situation.

 Ready to Talk?